 Beginning in the 2017-2018 academic year, Student Health will notify the Office of Financial Aid and Scholarships of each student who waives out of Student Health Insurance.
 Incoming freshmen and transfer students who waive out of Student Health Insurance and receive the UCSB Health Insurance Grant will see the grant removed from their financial aid award letter.
 UCSB Scholarship recipients who waive the Student Health Insurance cost will still be awarded funding to cover the cost of the Gaucho Access Plan (GAP).
-This policy will be implemented Fall 2017, affecting only new incoming freshmen and transfer students.
-For more information about Student Health Insurance, please see UCSB's Student Health website (studenthealth.sa.ucsb.edu).
+This policy was implemented Fall 2017.
+For more information about Student Health Insurance, please see UCSB's Student Health website (http://studenthealth.sa.ucsb.edu/insurance/overview).